 When life is incredibly busy, weekday training is often squeezed into very early morning slots.
 ‘Should I eat breakfast before an early morning run?’ is a question many runners ask.

 When we wake up in the morning our blood sugars are at their lowest because we haven’t eaten since the night before.
 Most of us need to eat something to kick our body and brain into action!
 The problem we runners have is that eating anything too close to a run may impair our running and play games with the gut.
 What’s more, getting up an hour before a 6.45 a.m. run to give enough time to digest breakfast properly is not exactly practical!

 For longer runs of over 1 hour, however, and, of course, on race day, make the effort to get up early enough to eat a proper breakfast; at least 1-2 hours before you run.
-Oats, in the form of muesli or, my favourite, a bowl of hot, steaming porridge are a great option for runners.
+Oats, in the form of muesli or a bowl of hot, steaming porridge are a great option for runners.

 So why is porridge a great pre-run breakfast?